outbounder/organic-archconsole/README.md

 thanks to [gift](https://github.com/sentientwaffle/gift)

 * `ctrl+shift+space` - checks current directory and if it is git updates status bar:
-  * shows are there any not committed changes
+  * shows not committed changes if any
   * shows current branch name
-  * shows are there any not pushed or not pulled committs
+  * shows not pushed or not pulled committs if any

 ### nvm